icpac-igad/e4drr/content/blog/2024-12-dcv/index.md

 ---
-title: Verification for Impact Impact-Based Forecasting- Decision centric approach
-summary: The fundamental purpose of impact-based forecasting is not just accurate prediction, but enabling better decisions that reduce negative outcomes.
-Therefore, verification methods should reflect this ultimate goal.
+title: Decision-centric approach to Impact Based Forecasting verification
+summary: The goal of IBF is better decision-making, forecast verification must align with this purpose.
 date: 2024-12-28

 authors: